ExxonMobil–New Jersey environmental contamination settlement: Lawsuit

 In 2004, the New Jersey Department of Environmental Protection sued ExxonMobil for $8.9 billion, over lost wetland resources, which were not originally covered under the cleanup agreement.
 At the time, it was the largest amount ever sought in a contamination civil suit.

 In 2008, a judge ruled that ExxonMobil was responsible for "creating a public nuisance" with severe environmental contamination at sites around the refineries, thus initiating new litigations over how much Exxon was liable to pay to the state of New Jersey.
 ExxonMobil contended that it merely acted as government permits allowed, and has never admitted wrongdoing.

 The case proceeded through the gubernatorial terms of Democrats Jim McGreevey, Richard Codey, Jon Corzine, and Republican Chris Christie.

 Although a New Jersey Superior Court justice was believed to be close to a ruling, the Christie Administration repeatedly asked the judge to wait, since they were reaching a settlement with ExxonMobil's attorneys.
 On Friday, February 19, 2015, lawyers for the Christie administration informed the judge that a deal had been reached.
 Details of the $225 million settlement - roughly 3 percent of what the state originally sought - were not immediately released.
 Christopher Porrino served as Chief Counsel to the Christie administration from January 2014 through July 2015 and handled negotiations in the case.

 State Superior Court judge Michael Hogan approved the settlement on August 25, 2015, calling it "fair, reasonable, in the public interest, and consistent with the goals of the Spill Compensation and Control Act."
 Hogan suggested the settlement is not "one which the court itself might have fashioned, or considers ideal," but that it lives up to the standards for a contamination settlement.

-The Murphy administration is defending the settlement.
+The Murphy administration defended the settlement.